-PESSPA LEADERSHIP OPPORTUNITIES
+PESSPA PUPIL LEADERSHIP

 Did you know that our Physical Education, School Sport and Physical Activity (PESSPA) Programme gives lots of pupils the opportunity to develop their leadership in PE lessons, as 'Get Up, Get Active' leaders, in intra- and inter-school competitions, as team captains, during residentials and other activities out in 'the wild', and through our PESSPA Leadership Academy for our PESSPA Leaders and Girls Active leaders?